KospY/BasSDK/Components/Guides/Areas/Connections.md

 ### **Create AreaConnectionTypeData**:

 AreaConnectionTypeData is the catalog data that defines how areas can be connected to each other.
-Each Area will have a different connection, each can have a different ConnectionData associated with it.
+Each Area will have a different connection and can have a different ConnectionData associated with it.
 Two areas can be connected through a connection only if they both contain a connectionData.

 **AreaConnectionTypeData fields** :